ravisheth/mapsseq/README.md

 	- 4HT  (0.5% w/w stock, 0.005g/1mL ddH20), final 0.01%

 ##### Embedding of sample
 - Remove sample from fixative and cut into sub-parts no larger than 3x3mm.
 A smaller size allows for more effecient perfusion of acrymalide solution.
+- Wash in 1mL of PBS 3 times
 - Prepare an embedding stock solution in the following order on ice, with mixing between each step.
 Make sure to keep all reagents on ice.
 	- 8uL reverse primer (250uM stock), 10uM final
 	- 8uL Cy5 primer (250uM stock), 10uM final